Token Buyback & Burn Accounting: An Unsettled Question (2026)

 - Don't assume the bought-back token is (or isn't) an asset — it's a judgement.

-- Don't adopt a cost/burn treatment from a summary — no authoritative rule exists.
+- Don't adopt a cost or burn treatment from a summary; no authoritative rule exists.

-- Document token rights + mechanics thoroughly for counsel and auditor.
+- Document the token's rights and the mechanics thoroughly for counsel and the auditor.

-- Engage securities/legal counsel and the auditor early — before the program is set.
+- Engage securities and legal counsel and the auditor early, before the program is set.

-- Treat it as unsettled — confirm everything; not accounting/legal/securities advice.
+- Treat the area as unsettled and confirm everything.
+This is not accounting, legal, or securities advice.

 Cryptio and Bitwave can record the on-chain buyback and burn transactions and retain the evidence.
-They cannot settle an unsettled standard — the characterisation and treatment are counsel-and-auditor judgements; the tool provides the transaction record for that determination.
+They cannot settle an unsettled standard: the characterisation and treatment are counsel-and-auditor judgements, and the tool's role is to provide the transaction record those judgements rest on.

 Wag3s Ledger records the on-chain buyback and burn transactions with full detail and an audit trail — the evidence base for the counsel-and-auditor characterisation — while explicitly not prescribing a treatment for an area with no authoritative crypto-specific standard.
+It supports that determination; it does not substitute for it.
 See the Ledger product page.

 Further reading